Maschlax/MxTags/README.md

 Recommendation for gradients: https://birdflop.com/resources/rgb/ with the same "Color Format" setting

+## Install
+- Put plugin jar in the plugins folder
+- Start the server
+- Stop the server
+- Configure database settings in config.yml
+- Start the server again
+- Create as much tags as you want!

 ## Planned features
+- Improve UX (no flickering between GUI pages, no mouse reset on tag select)
 - Add Config for messages (with colorformatting support)
-- Improve UX (no flickering between GUI pages, no mouse reset on tag select)
-- Check which databases are supported using my syntax
-- (Add support for local storage)
+- Add support for local storage

 ## Known Bugs
 - Tag slots not working